 New Treatments of Macular Edema

-Nanoparticles can be used to treat Age-Related Macular Degeneration and Retinitis Pigmentosa
+Nanoparticles can be used to treat Macular Edema

-Research at Wayne State University, Johns Hopkins and Mayo Clinic offers new treatment for Age related macular degeneration and retinitis pigmentosa by using nanoparticles that is attached to steroid molecules.
+Research at Wayne State University, Johns Hopkins and Mayo Clinic offers new treatment for macular edema caused by macular degeneration and retinitis pigmentosa by using nanoparticles that is attached to corticosteroids molecules.

 These particles are directed toward the damaged cells and spare the normal unaffected cells.
-The sizes of these particles are less than 200 nm, enables intracellular delivery of medications such as corticosteroid.
+The sizes of these particles are less than 200 nm, enables intracellular delivery of medications such as corticosteroids.